 9. Funnel Chart

-A funnel chart shows a series of steps and the completion rate for each step.
-Use this type of chart to track the sales process or the conversion rate across a series of pages or steps.
+A funnel chart illustrates a series of steps and the corresponding completion rates for each step.
+I recommend using this type of chart when tracking the sales process.
+As for the next suggestion, it will come as no surprise to the marketers among you.
+You can also use this chart to track the conversion rate across multiple pages or steps.

-Other stellar options for these types of charts include:
+Other options for these types of charts include:

 • Deal pipelines.